puostyoon/InfoGAN-with-animefaces-pytorch/README.md

 # Usage
 Make 'checkpoint' directory where your code(.ipynb) exists.
 Make 'data/anime' directory where your code(.ipynb) exists, and in the directory, make your own folder and place anime face data(pictures) in that folder you made.
+For my case, too many data harmed the training process.
+About 20k data were enough, and the train process were more successful than using 200k data.
 In the code, you can see Config block.
 All hyperparameters including 'num_epochs' is tuned by me to perform at best.
 Try with your own hyperparameters, but remember that too many epochs will lead the model to cause 'mode collapse' which is a prevailing problem in GANs.
 In the second block of the code, you shold set root directory.
 Then, run your code until last block.